The Making of yamamayu Textiles — From Plants to Textile

 Origins of Our Weaving

-Handloom with shuttles and reed in use
+Handloom in use with shuttles and reed

-Handlooms ➔
+Handlooms

 Composting cycle of spent dye plants and pupae

-Circularity ➔
+Circularity

-Pupae and spent dye plants become compost.
+Pupae and spent dye plants return to the soil as compost.

-Reuse ➔
+Reuse

-Leftover threads are tied into “Mottainai Art.”
+Leftover threads are tied and transformed into Mottainai Art.

-Tools ➔
+Tools

-Community ➔
+Community

 Where yamamayu Textiles Are Born